Ontario Security License

 Training and Testing Requirements

-Beginning February 18, 2024, a Criminal Record and Judicial Matters Check (CRJMC) must be completed by a police service
+As of February 18, 2024, every Ontario security guard licence application must include a Criminal Record and Judicial Matters Check (CRJMC) completed by a police service.

 This includes checks from the following types of police services: